 Reminders on Election Day

 The voting precincts will open at 6 a.m. and close at 6 p.m.
-Before then, it’s important to prepare your list beforehand as it can get hectic on the election day itself.
+Before then, it’s important to prepare your list early as it can get hectic on election day itself.

 The Commission on Elections (Comelec) may also choose to extend voting hours under certain circumstances, but it’s best not to count on that and try your best to come in early.
 Remember, though, that while the process is now mostly electronic, there’s no avoiding queues and delays on site.
-At worst, expect your patience to be tested, but keep an open mind.
+Expect your patience to be tested, but keep an open mind.

 If you have a disability, you are encouraged to bring a companion and are welcome to ask assistance from the election workers who are on stand by at your polling place.